frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/fee-structure.md

 ![Fee Structure](/docs/assets/img/education/education-fee-structure-2.png)

-To access fee Structure, go to
+To access fee Structure, go to:

 > Home > Education > Fees > Fee Structure

-## 1. Pre-requisites
+## 1. Prerequisites

 Before creating a Fee Structure, it is advisable to create the following first: